glotzerlab/hoomd-blue/ARCHITECTURE.md

 `SyncedList` implements an arbitrary length list that is value validated and synced with C++.
-List objects do not need to have a C++ direct counterpart, but `SyncedList` must be provided a transform function from the Python object to the expected C++ one. `SyncedList` can also handle the added and attached status of its items automatically.
+List objects do not need to have a C++ direct counterpart, but `SyncedList` must be provided a transform function from the Python object to the expected C++ one. `SyncedList` can also handle the attached status of its items automatically.
 An example of this class in use is in the MD integrator for forces and methods (see `hoomd/md/integrate.py`).

 #### Value Validation